Every detail is important, from branch to barrel

 American Bourbon whiskey is made primarily from maize, along with a mixture of other cereals such as barley, rye and wheat.
 Distilled in both large column stills and pot stills, the whiskey is matured in warehouses, which can be subjected to extremes in temperature.

 Sherry is a Spanish white wine which has been fortified by the addition of a spirit distilled from grapes.
-The combination of the two is subsequently aged in oak casks.
-There are a number of different, charismatic styles of Sherry: from the light, bone dry freshness of a Fino, the robust dark and nutty character of Oloroso, through to the heavy, rich, sweet and spicy notes of a Pedro Ximénez.
-These varying styles will have different alcohol contents and enhanced levels of oxidation to create their unique flavour profiles.
+There are different types of Sherry, each with its own characteristics; from the light, bone-dry freshness of Fino, the robust and dark nutty character of Oloroso, through to the heavy, rich, sweet and spicy notes of Pedro Ximénez.
+Scotch whiskies matured in ex-Sherry casks will typically carry notes of dried fruit, spice, with a nutty character.

-The size of the cask has an effect on the overall maturation of the whisky, and the final flavour profile.
-The relative surface area of the wood to the spirit will influence the speed at which flavour compounds are extracted from the carefully coopered staves into the whisky itself.
+The size the cask affects the overall maturation of the whisky and final flavour profile.
+The relative surface area of the wood in direct contact with the spirit influences the speed at which flavour compounds are extracted, from the cask staves into the whisky itself.

-The three most common cask sizes used in Scotch whisky maturation are butt, hogshead, and barrel.
+The three most common cask sizes used for Scotch whisky maturation are butt, hogshead, and barrel.

-250 litres There are two types of hogshead casks: Re-made hogshead is traditionally made by Scottish coopers by adding staves to barrels to increase the size resulting in sweet vanilla flavours Sherry hogshead is the smaller brother of the Sherry butt producing similar fig and spice flavours
+(250 litres).
+There are two types of hogshead casks: ‘Re-made’ and ‘Sherry’.
+Re-made hogshead is traditionally made by Scottish coopers by adding staves to barrels to increase the size, resulting in sweet vanilla flavours.
+Sherry hogshead is the smaller brother of the Sherry butt, producing similar fig and spice flavours.

 Preparing the cask

-During coopering the inside of the cask is heated.
-This serves two purposes: firstly it makes the wood more pliable for easy shaping; secondly the process begins to change the chemistry of the wood.
+During coopering, the inside of the cask is heated which makes the wood more pliable to shaping and changes the chemistry of the wood.

-Heat transforms flavourless wood compounds into rich aromatic compounds that can be extracted during whisky maturation.
-The layer of carbon also extracts undesirable flavours and compounds.
+Heat transforms the flavourless wood compounds into rich aromatic compounds that can be extracted during whisky maturation.
+The layer of carbon also filters out the undesirable flavours and compounds.